Fantasy Football Injury Status Week 2: Saints receivers bound to have good week without Michael Thomas

 Indianapolis Colts vs. Minnesota Vikings

 Jack Doyle (out): Jack Doyle is listed as out for week two with an ankle injury.
 He did not receive a lot of targets in week one, so do not expect their backup tight end to produce enough for fantasy football.
-Paris Campbell and T.Y Hilton should receive more targets without him.
+Parris Campbell and T.Y Hilton should receive more targets without him.

 Marlon Mack (injured reserve): Marlon Mack tore his Achilles in week one and will need season-ending surgery.
 I would start Jonathan Taylor as an RB2 and possibly Nyheim Hines as a flex play.